mlund/faunus/docs/_docs/analysis.md

 `saverandom=false` |  Save the state of the random number generator `nstep=-1`         |  Interval between samples.
 If -1, save at end of simulation

 Saves the current configuration or the system state to file.
+For grand canonical simulations, the PQR file format sets charges and radii of inactive particles to zero and positions them in one corner of the box.

 If the suffix is `json` (text) or `ubj` ([binary](http://ubjson.org)), a single state file that can be used to restart the simulation is saved